 - We glorify and give thanks to God in all we do.

-What is Camp LuWiSoMo’s program focus?
+What is Camp LuWiSoMo’s summer camp ministry focus?

 What training do counselors receive, and how old are they?

 Counselors are over the age of 18 and typically under 25 years old.

 They receive a variety of training regarding camper safety, interaction with campers, and programing during a 10 day training period.
 Safety is one of our biggest focuses.
 Counselors are trained in emergency procedures for missing campers, waterfront emergencies, and appropriate actions in case of severe weather.
 All counselors and program staff are also certified in CPR, AED, and First Aid for adults and youth.
 All staff need to clear a background check as well.